qiuyu96/qiuyu96/README.md

 - 🔭 I’m currently a research scientist at the Interactive Intelligence Lab of [Ant Reseach](https://www.antresearch.com/), led by [Yujun Shen](https://shenyujun.github.io/).

-- 📖 My research interests focus on computer vision, particularly on generative models and video / image editing.
+- 📖 My research interests focus on computer vision, particularly on image / video generation and editing.

 - 📫 How to reach me: wangqiuyuu \<AT\> gmail \<dot\> com